 That way, your luck will say the following to itself:

-“What’s that doggone son-of-a-bitch doing?
-I better run on back to him to find out!”
+“What’s that damn fellow doing?
+I’d better run back to him to find out!”

-The bottom line is: If your luck runs away from you, you gotta get it back – and fast.
+The bottom line is: If your luck runs away from you, you need to get it back – and fast.